- About Motor Vehicle Accident Compensation

 Loss of Wage Claims

-When you can’t work because of a car crash, you could claim compensation for lost wages.
+If you’re unable to work due to a car crash, you may be eligible to claim compensation for lost wages.
 This can include lost superannuation and other perks you would have received had you continued working.
-You will need evidence of your pre-accident income and proof of medical conditions preventing you from working.

 Pain and Suffering (General Damages)